import pandas as pd

 In this section, our goal is still primarily exploratory, but it will also return information that we can use to model our data later on.
 We aim to break the time series readings into:

-If we can forecast these components individually, we can combine them to provide forecasts for the original series.
+If we can forecast these components individually, we can combine them to provide forecasts for the original series (see Section 6.3.5).
 There are two basic methods of decomposition into the above components: an additive one, and a multiplicative one.
-In the additive decomposition, we assume that they contribute in an additive manner to \(y_t\):
+In the additive decomposition, we assume that the components contribute in an additive manner to \(y_t\):

 \[\begin{equation} y_t = S_t + T_t + R_t \end{equation}\]